cldwalker/atomfiles/README.md

 * `lisp-paredit`: Provides the standard paredit features.
 Not as powerful as emacs or lighttable's paredit but good enough.
 I do miss the raise operation
 * `swackets`: Provides distinctive colors for different parenthesis levels
 * `symbols-view`: Built-in package to jump to fns using ctags.
 Works nicely when not looking to load chlorine
+* `linter-kondo`: Linter powered by [clj-kondo](https://github.com/borkdude/clj-kondo).
+Doesn't auto-remove unused namespaces like Cursive but inline warnings about them are helpful enough
 * `./lib/clojure.js`: Some personal customizations mostly around chlorine and specific things to eval or look up

 Also see `.clojure.source` section of config.cson.